nl3769/CCA_DL_TOOLS/README.md

 run_sort_res.sh
 ```

 Sometimes, tx event fails during simulation.
 It allows to detect simulation error.
-Once you ran the previous function, you can run the following function, taking care of the directory:
+After executing the previous function, you can execute the following function, specifying the correct directory to re-run failures:
 ```sh
 python SIMULATION/run_cluster/run_CLUSTER_failures.py
 ```
+Then you have to beamformed the image one more time and run *run_sort_res.sh*.

 # caroDeepSeg